pixa-social/pixasocial-ai/README.md

     *   Import the Git repository containing your project.

 3.  **Configure Project:**
-    *   Vercel will likely detect this as a project with no framework.
-It will choose "Other" as the **Framework Preset**.
-This is correct.
+    *   Vercel will automatically detect this as a **Bun** project and configure the build settings correctly.
-    *   Expand the "Build and Output Settings" section.
-    *   Ensure the following settings are applied:
-        *   **Build Command:** Leave this **blank**.
-This project requires no build step.
-        *   **Output Directory:** Leave this as the default.
-Vercel will correctly serve the root directory.
-        *   **Install Command:** Leave this **blank**.
+    *   **Build Command:** Should be automatically set to `bun run build`.
+    *   **Output Directory:** Should be automatically set to `dist`.
-    *   You do **not** need to set up environment variables here (see note below).
+    *   You do **not** need to set up environment variables in Vercel for the client-side app to work.
+API keys are managed through the application's Admin Panel.

-4.  **Deploy:**
-    *   Click the "Deploy" button.
-Vercel will deploy your site and provide you with a live URL.
+4.  **Deploy:** Click the "Deploy" button.

-5.  **Post-Deployment: Configure API Keys on the Live Site (CRUCIAL):**
-    *   **Important:** Vercel's Environment Variables (set in the project dashboard) are for build-time and server-side functions.
-They are **not accessible** by client-side JavaScript in the browser for security reasons.
-Therefore, the code's ability to check `process.env.API_KEY` will not work on your live deployment.
-    *   After your app is deployed, you **must** visit your live Vercel URL, log in, and navigate to the **Admin Panel**.
-    *   In the Admin Panel, enter your AI provider API keys.
-    *   The application will save these keys securely in *your* browser's local storage, scoped only to that domain.
-This is the intended way for the live application to function.

 ## API Key Configuration

-PixaSocial Ai integrates with various AI models.
-API keys are required for these services to function.
+PixaSocial Ai integrates with various AI models, which require API keys.

-*   **Admin Panel (Primary Method for Live & Local):** The primary way to manage API keys is through the "Admin Panel" within the application.
+*   **Admin Panel (Primary Method):** The primary way to manage API keys is through the **Admin Panel** within the live application.
     *   Navigate to `Admin Panel` from the sidebar.
     *   Enter your API keys for the desired providers (e.g., Google Gemini, OpenAI).
+These keys are stored in your Supabase database.
-    *   Select an "Active AI Provider."
+    *   Select an "Active AI Provider" for the application to use.
-    *   **Security Warning:** API keys entered here are stored in your browser's `localStorage`.
-This is for ease of use in a development/prototype setting and is **not secure for production environments or shared computers.**

-*   **Google Gemini & `process.env.API_KEY` (For Backend/Build Environments):**
-    *   The application's AI service files (e.g., `services/ai/geminiAIService.ts`) are written to potentially use `process.env.API_KEY` for Google Gemini if available in the execution context and no overriding key is provided in the Admin Panel.
-    *   In the current pure client-side setup, this `process.env` check will not work in a deployed browser environment.
-It is included for forward-compatibility with a potential future backend (see `backend.md`). **For this version, always use the Admin Panel to set your keys.**

-## Key Modules Overview

-*   **`App.tsx`:** Main application component, handles routing, global state, and data persistence for most campaign data.
-*   **`components/`:** Contains all UI components, organized by view or UI element type.
-    *   `components/ui/`: Reusable UI elements like `Button`, `Card`, `Input`, `Toast`.
-    *   `components/auth/`: Components for the authentication flow (Homepage, Login, Register).
-    *   `components/audience-modeling/`, `components/content-planner/`: Sub-components for specific views.
-    *   Other component files correspond to the main views (e.g., `AudienceModelingView.tsx`, `ContentPlannerView.tsx`, `ChatView.tsx`).
-*   **`services/`:**
-    *   `services/aiService.ts`: Main entry point for AI operations, delegating to provider-specific services.
-    *   `services/ai/geminiAIService.ts`: Handles interactions specifically with the Google Gemini API.
-    *   `services/ai/openAICompatibleAIService.ts`: Handles interactions with OpenAI and other OpenAI-compatible APIs.
-    *   `services/ai/aiUtils.ts`: Utility functions for AI configuration management and response parsing.
-*   **`constants.ts`:** Stores application-wide constants like navigation items, API model names, and UI options.
-*   **`types.ts`:** Defines TypeScript interfaces and types used throughout the application.
-*   **`index.html`:** The main entry point, includes CDN links and Tailwind CSS configuration.
-*   **`index.tsx`:** Mounts the React application to the DOM.
-*   **`backend.md`:** While the current application is client-side, this markdown file outlines a potential backend architecture for future development into a full-stack application.

-## Important Notes & Limitations
+## Important Notes

-*   **Client-Side Application:** All logic, including simulated authentication and data storage (localStorage, GunDB's local persistence), runs in the user's browser.
-*   **Simulated Authentication:** The login/registration system uses `localStorage` and is for demonstration purposes only.
-It is not secure.
-*   **Data Persistence:**
-    *   Most campaign data (personas, operators, drafts, AI configs, settings) is stored in `localStorage`.
-This data will persist in the browser until explicitly cleared.
+*   **Data Persistence:** All major data (user profiles, personas, operators, drafts, scheduled posts) is stored in your Supabase database.
+The Content Library and Team Chat Channels use browser `localStorage` for persistence in this version.
-    *   **Chat messages** are handled by GunDB.
-GunDB attempts to persist data decentrally via connected peers and uses local browser storage (IndexedDB via `rindexed` adapter) as a fallback.
-Data availability in chat can depend on peer connectivity and local storage integrity.
+*   **Team Chat:** Chat messages are handled by GunDB, a decentralized database.
+It attempts to persist data via connected peers and uses local browser storage (IndexedDB) as a fallback.
-*   **API Key Security:** As mentioned, API keys entered in the Admin Panel are stored in `localStorage`.
-Be cautious if using real, sensitive API keys.
-*   **AI Provider Integrations:**
-    *   The application provides a framework to connect to multiple AI providers.
-    *   Full functionality (text, JSON, images, streaming) is implemented for Google Gemini and OpenAI.
-    *   Other providers like Deepseek and GroqCloud are supported via their OpenAI-compatible APIs for text/JSON and streaming.
-    *   Anthropic and Qwen are placeholders and would require their specific SDKs/API logic to be fully implemented.
 *   **Content Library Storage:** Uploaded media assets in the Content Library are stored as base64 data URLs in `localStorage`.
-This is suitable for a prototype but has size limitations and is not efficient for large files or many assets.
+This is suitable for a prototype but has size limitations.

-This README provides a guide to get PixaSocial Ai up and running for exploration and client-side development.